 The ntop architecture

-The network flow monitoring of ntop is based on two components: the collector called nprobe, and the ntopng analysis and visualisation console.
+The network flow monitoring of ntop is based on two components: the collector called nprobe, and the ntopng analysis and visualization console.

 In nprobe, traffic data is collected from switches and routers on the network by collecting their NetFlow, sFlow or IPFIX records.
 The collector then prepares this data for analysis and sends it to ntopng, which provides a web-based, graphical overview of the data.

-By visualising the data, a user can gain the insight into his network infrastructure that they need.
-In addition to flow data, nprobe can also be fed with ‘raw data’, i.e. data packets not aggregated into a flow from a mirror port or network tap, to perform a deep packet inspection, for example.
+By visualizing the data, a user can gain the insight into his network infrastructure that they need.
+In addition to flow data, nprobe can also be fed with ‘raw data’, i.e. data packets not aggregated into a flow from a mirror port or network tap, to perform a deep packet inspection.

 Visualisation of the network traffic